 When they wrote their foreword and declared their justification— “Because of the importance which we attach to the possibility of discovering clues to the nature of gravity, no possible item, however disreputable from the point of view of classical science, should be overlooked”— they weren’t referring to the annotations, they were delicately referring to Jessup’s work.
 Jessup had a thesis.
 The annotations do not.
 But one annotation may have convinced the Office of Naval Research the thesis was worthy of being examined.
 In the long rambling conclusion at the end of the book, there is this paragraph:

-Is far more aware of Committing the Cardinal effrontery of Unorthodoxy than he wishes to show, perhaps.
+The Good Doctor Is far more aware of Committing the Cardinal effrontery of Unorthodoxy than he wishes to show, perhaps.
 Too He wishes to have More & More & More, a flood of Data, & facts & Records of observations that will back-up his Theory.
 It would seem Much More apropo were he to not ask for further Proof to show to his fellow Professional Deriders but Were He To Proceed Himself into the only field that would convince each and Every one of His fellows; That field of Gravity & Magnetic exploration, as yet Untouched, He THEN could say the Moon is Hollow & Not one person would say a Word.
 Approach to Morals & Ethics of Science, Not New.
 Newton proved His Theory throo observable phenomena The which anyone could observe & So Has this Man.

 I reiterate the final words & So Has this Man.
 ONR wanted this cycled within its core group of scientists to see if Jessup’s data, his ramshackle collection of oddities and enigmas, could shed light on harnessing gravity.
 The Allende Letters had mentioned scientists’ names, and Allende even called a “Franklin Reno” his friend.
 Perhaps one of the annotators did have firsthand contact to some old test and these annotations should be perused as well?

 However surprising it may be to readers today, the psychic, especially as it pertained to the new phenomenon of UFOs, was pursued even by Office of Naval Intelligence (ONI) and the CIA.
 Colonel Robert Friend told of a story that had happened when he was head of Project Blue Book.
 He got pulled into the CIA and told how an Admiral’s neighbor was getting psychic messages.
-Two ONI officers visited her and then later engaged in a séance in Friend-iconthe CIA’s photographic analysis department (located over the old Stuart Motor Car Dealership in Washington DC) and a sensitive Naval officer went into a trance and alien entities started communicating.
+Two ONI officers visited her and then later engaged in a séance in the CIA’s photographic analysis department (located over the old Stuart Motor Car Dealership in Washington DC) and a sensitive Naval officer went into a trance and alien entities started communicating.

 Robert Friend, now a civilian, recreated the encounter for UFOs: It Has Began in 1974.